noobymatze/bikerental/README.md

 This means the corresponding database schema will contain a table for `Item` and for each subclass.
 This decision was based on the possibly large range of properties for different items.
-Instead of throwing every property in one table, this guarantees a simple and flexiable way to extend the system later on.
+Instead of throwing every property in one table, this guarantees a simple and flexible way to extend the system later on.

 To be able to create offers, every item must belong to an `ItemModel`.
 Without